AlexNedMartin/Customer_Churn_Prediction/README.md

 # Churn Prediction Model

-This is my customer churn prediction project for a
+This is my customer churn prediction project using customer data from a telecommunications company.

 ### Project Aims